 Diploma in Impact Evaluation of Public Policy and Social Programs

 The Diploma in Impact Evaluation of Public Policy and Social Programs is a collaborative effort between the Economic Department of Pontificia Universidad Católica de Chile (PUC) and J-PAL LAC.
 Students in this program will get the necessary tools to design and understand the results of rigorous program evaluations.
 Learn more about the PUC Diploma.

 Research Staff Training

-J-PAL and IPA host three research staff trainings annually for employees of J-PAL, IPA, and Evidence for Policy Design, or other research staff working on randomized evaluations led by J-PAL-affiliated researchers.
+J-PAL and IPA host research staff trainings annually for employees of J-PAL, IPA, and Evidence for Policy Design, or other research staff working on randomized evaluations led by J-PAL-affiliated researchers.
 Learn more about Research Staff Training.